DBraun/ChucKDesigner/README.md

     print(f'getGlobalEvent(name="{name}")')
 ```

-For each callback method, you simply need to put the global variable name in the ChucK Listener's custom parameter list for that variable type.

-The `Event` type syntax is worth discussing.
-Let this be the compiled code:
+Most of these callbacks are straightforward to understand, but the `Event` type syntax is worth discussing.
+Let this be the compiled ChucK code:

 ```chuck
 global Event pulse;